top1944/duckuments/docs/atoms_85_fall2017_projects/11_saviors/10-preliminary-design-document-template.md

 ### Data collection

-Images of duckies on the road.
+Images of duckies on the road.<br>
-Video of a duckiebot in duckietown with recordings of the different stages.
+Video of a duckiebot in duckietown with recordings of the different stages.<br>
-To log:
+To log:<br>
 <ul>
 	<li>Distance to middle</li>
 	<li>Theta</li>